Kristen Hamilton: Loan to Western Sydney Wanderers, 2019–2020

-Kansas City Current, 2021–
+Kansas City Current, 2021–2025

 On July 22, 2021, the Courage announced that it had traded Hamilton, defender Hailie Mace, and goalkeeper Katelyn Rowland to Kansas City NWSL in exchange for Amy Rodriguez.
 The transaction occurred in the middle of the 2021 season and less than a day prior to the Courage playing against Kansas City.
 The July 23 match would be Hamilton's debut with Kansas City, and Hamilton expressed surprise at the trade and disappointment with how it was handled during the post-match press conference.
 A later story reported that Hamilton and the other traded players had reported to Courage practice on July 21, were individually informed of the trade, and then asked to leave the practice facility after informing the rest of the team in order to comply with league policies.
 Hamilton said the Courage players had received no other advance warning of the trade, and described the process as being "blindsided".

 In 2021, Hamilton played 14 games and scored 1 goal for Kansas City.
 On August 25, 2021, Hamilton made her 100th NWSL appearance against Racing Louisville FC, where she scored the match-winning goal in the 40th minute.

 In December 2021, the newly renamed Kansas City Current announced that it had re-signed Hamilton to a three-year contract.

 In 2022, Hamilton played 32 games and scored 12 goals across all competitions.
 Her five goals in the 2022 NWSL Challenge Cup, seven regular season goals, and one playoff goal set a Current record for most total goals scored across official NWSL competitions in a single season.
 With Kansas City's appearance in the 2022 NWSL Championship, Hamilton made her fifth appearance in a league championship match, setting an NWSL career record.

 Hamilton was the top scorer in the 2023 NWSL Challenge Cup, scoring 5 goals en route to winning the overall MVP of the tournament.
-Hamilton scored the first hat-trick in Kansas City Current history and NWSL Challenge Cup history on July 22, 2023, securing a 3-1 victory over the Houston Dash.
+Hamilton scored the first hat-trick in Kansas City Current history and NWSL Challenge Cup history on July 22, 2023, securing a 3–1 victory over the Houston Dash.

-On March 16, 2024, Hamilton came off the bench to notch a goal in the 64th minute for the Kansas City Current, who edged out the Portland Thorns 5-4 in the inaugural match at CPKC Stadium.
+On March 16, 2024, Hamilton came off the bench to notch a goal in the 64th minute for the Kansas City Current, who edged out the Portland Thorns 5–4 in the inaugural match at CPKC Stadium.

+On January 27, 2025, the Current announced that Hamilton had signed a one-year contract extension with the club.
+She was part of the Current's historic 2025 season, which saw the club win its first NWSL Shield and break league single-season records for most wins (21), points (65), and shutouts (16).
+In October 2025, Hamilton announced her plans to retire from professional soccer at the conclusion of the season.